mhsabbagh/green-recorder/README.md

 Make sure you are running it with Python 2.
 It doesn't work currently with Python 3.

-## Contact
+## License

 The program is released under GPL 3.
-For contact: mhsabbagh[at]outlook.com.